boaks/tinydtls/README.md

 and general-purpose Operating Systems.
 Below you find build instructions for all supported environments.

+## git / micro-ecc support

+In order to use the micro-ecc implemenation, the micro-ecc must be included as a submodule.
+Therefore you either need to specify `--recurse-submodules` with `git clone` or do a `git submodule update --init --recursive` in an existing working copy.

 ## POSIX-oriented Operating Systems

 When using the code from the git